 - The introduction of katakana and kanji feels abrupt with the lack of explanation.
 This is very confusing to learners without any background on how the various Japanese writing systems work.

-Meet Duolingo’s lesser known cousin, LingoDeer!
+Meet Duolingo’s lesser-known cousin, LingoDeer!
 LingoDeer is one of the newer language learning apps on the market and has taken the Duolingo model and enhanced it for Asian languages, specifically Mandarin, Korean and Japanese.

 The interface of this application will feel really familiar with Duolingo’s with its segmented and themed lessons.
 Like many other language learning apps, LingoDeer gamifies the learning experience.
 Users receive experience points upon completing goals and lose turns for wrong answers during test portions.
 But that is where the similarities end.
 From there this app only enhances what their competitors have on offer.
-Newly-learnt vocabulary and grammar can be practised in a larger variety of exercises from matching, fill-in-the-blanks, spelling, writing, listening, speaking to much more.
+Newly-learnt vocabulary and grammar can be practiced in a larger variety of exercises from matching, fill-in-the-blanks, spelling, writing, listening, speaking to much more.

 Grammar is explained far more thoroughly.
 Tips and notes can be found on the lessons plate, and can be brought up in the middle of exercises by simply clicking on the Japanese particles.
 With almost textbook-like grammar explanations, this difference alone sets LingoDeer above the rest.